-- 1. The gas elimination must be achieved effectively and rapidly within 5 to max.
+- 1. The gas elimination must be achieved effect-tively and rapidly within 5 to max.
 10 minutes. - 2.
 For effective gas elimination, the correspondlant circuits and portable fans are to be provided. - 3.
 CIC, MCC, DCC and the closed part of the bridge shall each be ventilated by separate plants. - 4.
 On principle the engine room ventilators shall be so planned and constructed that: - Recirculation ventilation plants can work as discharge air plants by switching-over a damper.
-A discharge air duct of corresponding dimensions is required. - The extraction of fire-extinguishing gas/air mixtures has to be ensured, also from the bilges. - Possibilities for connection with the corresponding ducts are available for additional portable fans to be set up on the upper deck.
-For large ships, it may be necessary to route the ducts right down into the bilge area.

-- If possible from the overall design walk-in fan rooms shall be provided for machinery spaces.
+A discharge air duct of corresponding dimensions is required.

+- The extraction of fire-extinguishing gas/air mixtures has to be ensured, also from the bilges. - Possibilities for connection with the correspond ing ducts are available for additional portable fans to be set up on the upper deck.
+For large ships, it may be necessary to route the ducts right down into the bilge area. - If possible from the overall design walk-in fan rooms shall be provided for machinery spaces.
 These rooms shall also permit to eliminate fumes from the surrounding areas like workshops, accommodation, etc. through opening of doors and with the machinery space ventilation switched from recirculation to full extracting power.
 Thus the unaffected machinery spaces will not be involved. - 5.
-The measures for fire fighting and fume elimination shall be planned considering the arrangement of stairways and emergency-exit trunks/ hatches. - 6.
 It shall be possible to use portable fans to convey air from the outside into the affected areas and to transfer the air again out of these areas.
-Connections for portable fans to be used for such a pressure ventilation shall be situated near stairwells, if possible with regard to the ship structures. - 7.
+Connections for portable fans to be used for such a pressure ventilation shall be situated near stairwells, if possible with regard to the ship structures. - 6.
+It shall be ensured that the entrances to the affected areas/compartments/decks remain free of fumes to a large extent and the fire-fighting and rescue work is not hindered. - 7.
 Ducts, flexible lines or openings in walls or decks have to be provided to bring the air from the portable fans (or NBC protection plants) to the affected areas.
 Exhaust air ducts/trunks or discharge air ducts/trunks and discharge air fans (portable fans) have to be installed to convey the exhaust air and fumes to the outside.
 Thus it shall be ensured that the entrances to the affected areas/compartments/decks remain free of fumes to a large extent and the fire-fighting and rescue work is not hindered. - 8.
-Where necessary, the following shall be ensured: - Connecting flanges shall be provided with blank flanges and sockets for the operation of portable fans on the upper deck. - Pipes shall be routed from the bottom of large or especially endangered rooms to the connecting flanges for the portable fans.
+Where necessary, the following shall be ensured: - Connecting flanges shall be provided with blank flanges and sockets for the operation of portable fans on the upper deck

+Pipes shall be routed from the bottom of large or especially endangered rooms to the connecting flanges for the portable fans.